caxanga334/l4d2wsupdatetool/README.md

-# l4d2wsupdatetool
-Left 4 Dead 2 Steam Workshop Updater Tool
+# Left 4 Dead 2 Steam Workshop Updater Tool

+A python script to automatically download and install Left 4 Dead 2 workshop addons for dedicated servers.

+The script uses the Steam web API to fetch the last updated timestamp of each addon.
+This is then compared to a saved timestamp if available.

+# Features
+* Automatic download and install
+* Only downloads new or updated addons

+# Requirements
+* Python 3.11
+* Python libraries:
+  * requests
+  * json
+  * os
+  * logging
+  * time
+  * subprocess
+  * shutil
+  * datetime